IFS-ITMS-IRMS/SICF_MySQL/Documentation/Coloured_Graph/README.md

 ## Purpose

 This Graph shows the modelled tables, what attributes constitute them and what colours they are.
 The connections between the tables are intentionally left out to maintain the readability.
-The user und data history is not modelled.
+The user and data history is not modelled.

 ## Displaying the Graph